mebusy/notes/dev_notes/vim.md

         ...
         ```

-- 安装插件
+- Install the plugins
-    - 打开vim，运行 `:BundleInstall` 或在shell中直接运行
+    - Open vim, run `:BundleInstall` or directly run in the shell
-        ```
+        ```bash
         vim +BundleInstall +qall
         ```
-    - update :
+    - To update plugins :
-        ```
+        ```bash
         vim +PluginUpdate
         ```

 <h2 id="95e1e8a5d4d20276318a364f9428f879"></h2>

-## YouCompleteMe 配置
+## YouCompleteMe Configuaration Tips

 - for C family support:  `./install.py --clangd-completer`
-    - 加上 `--system-libclang` 则使用mac 自带的libclang，但是一般版本比较旧，会有问题
+    - optional `--system-libclang` Use the libclang that comes with mac, but generally the version is relatively old and there will be problems
 - C# support: install Mono and add `--cs-completer`
 - Go support: install Go and add `--go-completer`
-- JavaScript and TypeScript support: install Node.js and npm and add `--ts-completer`
+- JavaScript and TypeScript support: install nodejs and add `--ts-completer`
     - NOTE: TSServer relies on the  [jsconfig.json](https://code.visualstudio.com/docs/languages/jsconfig) for javascript and  [tsconfig.json](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) for typescript  to analyze your project.
 Ensure the file exists at the root of your project.
         - **PS**: ycm will look up `jsconfig.json` up to the top parent directory, and think the final directory as `root` and parse all .js files under it, it may break ycm ...
 So do **NOT** put a `jsconfig.json` file outside of your project.
-    - To get diagnostics in JavaScript, set the checkJs option to true in your jsconfig.json file:
+    - Example: To get diagnostics in JavaScript, set the checkJs option to true in your jsconfig.json file:
         ```json
         {
             "compilerOptions": {